yiisoft/arrays/README.md

 ## ArrayCollection usage

-`ArrayCollection` is array with modifiers.
-When you get array value or whole array from collection modifiers are applied and get changed data.
+`ArrayCollection` is array wrapper that allows specifying modifiers.
+When you get array value or whole array from the collection modifiers are applied first so you get modified data.

-When merging collections (use `ArrayHelper::merge` or `$collection->mergeWith()`) separately combines original arrays and modifiers.
+When merging collections using `ArrayHelper::merge()` or `$collection->mergeWith()` original arrays and modifers are merged separately.

 Example of use: